Add To Favorites

 Locks, channels, canals!
 The St. Lawrence Seaway represents a long-standing cooperative spirit between two nations.
 Create a pop-up yacht to celebrate the Seaway’s success.

 Invite students to research the history of the St. Lawrence Seaway, the largest inland waterway in the world.
+Organize a variety of text and electronic resources for this task.
 Research can be done in small groups and organized into an electronic format for presentation to classmates.

 Here's one way to make a pop-up illustration of the U.S. President and England's Queen Elizabeth II on her yacht, traveling the St. Lawrence Seaway.
-Select another scene if you wish.
+Students may select another scene if they wish.
 Begin by taking a closed recycled file folder.
 To make the pop-out prow of the ship, use Crayola® Erasable Colored Pencils to draw a green dot on the fold, about 1 inch (2.5 cm) from the top.
 Draw a red dot at the very top of the folder, 2.75 inches (10.8 cm).

 Draw a green dot on the fold, 1 1/2 inches (3.8 cm) from the bottom of the file folder, and another green dot 2 1/2 inches (6.3 cm) to the right of it.
 Draw a straight line from one green dot to the other.
 Use Crayola Scissors to cut both lines.